Washington State University Semester Test and Door Locking FAQs

 How fast will I get a notification?

 The speed of messages vary with the time of the day, network connections, and sizes of the audience.
-Our system usually reaches approximately 23,000 within five minutes.
+Our system usually reaches approximately 25,000 contacts in under five minutes.

 Where can I sign up for the notifications?